top of page

 At her trailer once more after the long trip, Tori searched the papers about her father's death, wondering more about the man and his legacy.
 To her confusion, there was nothing of the sort to be found.
 No news of a rich man's death in Sweden, no funeral announcements.
 It was as if the man never truly existed at all.
 As the days went by Tori felt like the whole ordeal had been some distanced musing as opposed to a recent event.
 She assumed that Mr. Peeters had swindled her or that she was never meant to receive anything from the man whom she was introduced to as her father.
 Why was he so rich?
 Why did her mother run away from him?
 Did her mother even know he was Tori's father?
 Tori had more questions than answers, but the warning that Mr. Peeters imparted to her was foreboding enough to cause her to shy away from going to her usual sources of information for support.
 To keep matters to herself, Tori took the money that Mr. Peeters had given to her and stuffed it in a hole under a floorboard that was covered by a rug.
 It was somewhere that was her mother's old hiding place for cash because Tori's mother had never trusted the people in the trailer park as much as she let on.
 Not that they ever had much to take anyway.

 Molly did drop by when she saw Tori was back.
 She asked Tori all about her adventure out of town.
 Tori lied though, brushing off her experience by saying that the law office was mistaken and that it took days to figure out the problem.
 Tori was also sure to omit that she went anywhere other than New York.
 She doubted she would have been believed had she said what happened regardless.
 When Molly pressed her for details Tori changed the topic by asking her questions about school.
 Molly prattled on about her typical drama that once interested Tori endlessly, now this same discussion was of no consequence to Tori, as if it was too trivial and pointless to learn such mundane things about another person's life.
-Tori started to zone out before forcing herself to pay attention long enough to hear that Molly had a new boyfriend, Jesse, who was a skateboarding champion.
+Tori started to zone out before forcing herself to pay attention long enough to hear that Molly had a new friend, Jesse, who was a skateboarding champion.
 Molly continued to say that she wanted Tori to meet him and his buddy, Rocky.
 They had all arranged for Tori to go on a double date without including Tori in the planning, something that would not have bothered Tori two weeks ago.
 Tori wanted to keep as low as she could but thought that sitting in her trailer until further notice could very well be years and agreed to the invitation with Molly before sending her on her way for the night.

 Still, without a car or a job, Tori and Molly both met the two boys at a taco truck by the trailer park that Saturday night.
 Tori had expected to be bored if not fully disgusted by Jesse as Tori had already had a bad experience with a blind date previously.
 However, upon seeing Jesse for the first time, Tori was not only not revolted but impressed.
 Molly had done right by her for once.
 Jesse had thick dark brown hair, a friendly smile, and was neither too fat nor too thin.
 Molly's boyfriend, Rocky on the other hand was no winner, as he was already a total burnout at the age of nineteen.
 Tori silently hoped that Molly wouldn't get pregnant and have to drop out of school like so many other girls who lived in the trailer park.
 The one thing that Tori did know about life at her father's estate in Sweden was that not a single baby had been seen, heard, or mentioned at any point by anyone there, something Tori took to be directly intentional.
 As for the date, Tori and Molly watched as the boys did tricks on their skateboards in the parking lot of an abandoned warehouse.
 Tori stared at the warehouse wishing that it were not such a glum sight in her community.
 She wondered if she would ever have the means to fix the part of town that she lived in for the rest of the residents.
 This thought only manifested more after the date was done and Tori went back to her trailer for the night, narrowly avoiding Molly's request to use her living room as a makeout point for her and Rocky.